mrkthmpsn/statsbomb_open_data_fun/poss_adjust_project/README.md

 _In many cases, possession is not nine-tenths of the law_

+## Project structure

+There are two data-gathering files in this project (which build off data-gathering processes in the `sb_data_pipeline` folder).
+There is then a markdown file exploring the aggregated data with some basic correlation analysis and commentary.

+The final aggregated data, which is used in `data_exploration.md` is saved in the `data` folder - other pieces of data are reproducible using the code in the rest of the repo.

+## Data used

+- Statsbomb openly-available event data
+- 2015/16 seasons in the English Premier League, French Ligue 1, German Bundesliga, Italian Serie A, and Spanish La Liga

+This repo contains a CSV of the aggregated data which is used directly for the results in `data_exploration.md`, though not each complete stage of data.
+That data is reproducible through the code files, however.

+## Data gathering process

+The basic dataset comes from 'player presence statistics' - i.e. stats that happen while a player is on-field.
+(The process for gathering this is described in `sb_data_pipeline/README.md`).

+This provides the information for the possession percentage for a player's team while they're on the pitch, as well as their position during the match (more on both of these in 'Commentary').

+It's then straightforward to fetch defensive action events from the Statsbomb event data, which is saved as `./poss_adjust_project/def_events.csv`.

 ## Takeaways

 Reassuringly for myself, the takeaways reflect the [previous work I did on the subject at the start of the decade](https://www.getgoalsideanalytics.com/duels-position-possession-adjusting/).
 There are essentially three strands to this: